UR-CEBE Impact

 Graduate-Led Health Startup

-A UR-CEBE graduate launched a biomedical startup delivering low-cost diagnostic devices to district hospitals across Rwanda.
+A UR-CEBE graduate launched a biomedical startup delivering low-cost diagnostic devices to district hospitals across Rwanda, improving access to essential diagnostic services at the community level.

 International Scientific Engagement

-UR-CEBE researchers regularly deliver keynote talks and publish findings that shape biomedical innovation in Africa and beyond.
+UR-CEBE researchers regularly deliver keynote talks and publish findings that shape biomedical innovation in Africa and beyond, positioning Rwanda as a continental leader in health technology.